B4LL00N/spiderchat-unencrypted/README.md

-Pókchat is a local internet-based chat system where you can choose an IP and port to chat with.
+Pókchat, or Spiderchat, is a local internet-based chat system where you can choose an IP and port to chat with.
 This is written in C#.